Rate Field: Naming rights

 Originally called Comiskey Park, the stadium was renamed U.S. Cellular Field in 2003, after Chicago-based telecommunications company U.S. Cellular purchased the naming rights at US$68 million for 20 years.
 U.S. Cellular would later pay $13 million to end the agreement seven years early, saving an estimated $10.8 million.

 The stadium's next name, Guaranteed Rate Field, was announced on October 31, 2016, after the Chicago-based private residential mortgage company Guaranteed Rate purchased the naming rights in a 13-year deal.
 It was later revealed that Guaranteed Rate would pay $20.4 million over ten years for the 13-year agreement.
-This translates to an average payment of $2.4 million, less than U.S. Cellular's yearly payment of $3.4 million as well as below the average MLB naming rights payment of $3.6 million at the time of the deal's signing.
+This translates to an average payment of $2.04 million, less than U.S. Cellular's yearly payment of $3.4 million as well as below the average MLB naming rights payment of $3.6 million at the time of the deal's signing.
+In December 2024, the stadium's name was shortened to "Rate Field" following a corporate rebranding by Guaranteed Rate.

-After Guaranteed Rate decided to rebrand as Rate, the Sox announced the ballpark would be known as Rate Field as of December 17, 2024.